stablekernel/aqueduct/source/docs/tut/getting-started.md

 !!! tip "Why a new instance?"
-    `HTTPController`s have a lot of internal steps, so they need to temporarily store information about the request during those steps.
+    `RESTController`s have a lot of internal steps, so they need to temporarily store information about the request during those steps.
 This information gets stored in properties of the controller.
 Some of these internal steps are asynchronous; if a new request comes in while we're in the middle of handling another, the properties will be changes to the values for the new request.
 Generating prevents this by creating a new controller for each request.
 To re-use the same instance, `pipe` is used.
-See [this guide](../http/request_controller.md) for more details on channel construction.
+See [this guide](../http/controller.md) for more details on channel construction.

 !!! tip
     Constructing the channel should look familiar to to using higher-ordered functions like `map` and `where` on `List`s and `Stream`s.